MohamedRaffik/FilterWebsite/README.md

 # FilterX
 	FilterX is a simple web application hosted on Heroku (http://filterx.herokuapp.com).
 	This application provides you with many types of filters for your image of choice.
+	Have fun and be creative with our filters!

 ## Features
 	- Multiple upload methods